bootlin/snagboot/docs/snagflash.md

    multiple times, to specify multiple files to download.
  * `--dfu-keep`
    An optional argument to avoid detaching DFU mode after download and keep the mode active
+ * `--dfu-detach`
+   An optional argument to only request detaching DFU mode

 Example:
 ```bash